MinmusLin/Advanced_Language_Programming_and_OOP_Course_Projects/Clock/README.md

     double projection = (px * dx + py * dy) / length;

-    /* Calculate the signed distance field of a straight line */ if (projection < 0) { //Return the distance from the point to the starting point if the projection is before the endpoints return sqrt(px * px + py * py) - d;
+    /* Calculate the signed distance field of a straight line */ if (projection < 0) { // Return the distance from the point to the starting point if the projection is before the endpoints return sqrt(px * px + py * py) - d;
     }
-    else if (projection > length) { //Return the distance from the point to the ending point if the projection is after the endpoints return sqrt(qx * qx + qy * qy) - d;
+    else if (projection > length) { // Return the distance from the point to the ending point if the projection is after the endpoints return sqrt(qx * qx + qy * qy) - d;
     }
-    else { //Return the perpendicular distance from a point to a line segment return fabs(px * dy - py * dx) / length - d;
+    else { // Return the perpendicular distance from a point to a line segment return fabs(px * dy - py * dx) / length - d;
     }
 }